AussieScorcher/BARS/README.md

 <details>
 <summary> How do stopbars sync between controllers and pilots? </summary>
 <br>
-<ul> <li> The BARS plugin communicates with the client via a backend server.
+<ul> <li> The BARS plugin communicates with the client via the backend server.
 It updates stopbar lighting in your simulator through SimConnect and SimObjects, functioning similarly to how popular add-ons like GSX work. </li> </ul>
 <br>
 </details>